 Teachers who are members of groups traditionally underrepresented in the sciences, or teachers who are teaching in schools with large numbers of students from groups traditionally underrepresented in the sciences are especially urged to apply.

-DataStreme operates through the combined efforts of many dedicated people working together to provide a unique enhancement opportunity for K-12 teachers.
-It is also made available via partnership with California University of Pennsylvania and their Global Online initiative (http://www.calu.edu/ams).
-The courses through which teacher-participants earn graduate credit are managed via an online learning management system, called Desire2Learn (D2L).
+DataStreme operates through the combined efforts of many dedicated people working together to provide a unique enhancement opportunity for K–12 teachers.
+It is also made available via partnership with California University of Pennsylvania (Cal U) and their Global Online initiative (https://www.calu.edu/online/index.aspx).
+The courses, through which teacher-participants earn graduate credit, are managed via an online learning management system, called Desire2Learn (D2L).
 All digital course materials provided by AMS are delivered through this online portal.
-Course assessments are also available on this platform.
+Course assessments are also delivered via this platform.